robertovicario/uninsubria-Blockchain/docs/articles/2_BFT.md

 \vspace{0.5cm}

 **\boxed{ALGORITHM}**

-Certainly!
-Here's an improved and more precise version of the **boxed algorithm**, keeping the same level of technical difficulty but with more mathematical clarity, rigor, and completeness:

 1. **Propose:** A designated proposer (deterministically selected from the validator set) broadcasts a proposed block $B_h$ for height $h$ to all validators.
 2. **Prevote:** Upon receiving a valid proposal $B_h$, each validator $v_i$ broadcasts a prevote message: